liiinder/Labb_03_Quiz_App/README.md

 ![](/presentation_images/EditQuizPack.jpg)

 In the File menu option you could create a new pack or swap between different packs you've already made.
-The menu is setup to have support for Alt navigation so ` Alt -> F -> N ` creates a new QuizPack and it also have support for hotkeys like ` Insert ` to add a question ` Delete ` to remove one ` Ctrl + P or E ` to swap between Edit and Play-mode.
+The menu is setup to have support for Alt navigation so ` Alt -> F -> N ` creates a new QuizPack and it also have support for hotkeys like ` Insert ` to add a question ` Delete ` to remove, ` Ctrl + E or P ` to swap between Edit and Play-mode.

 ![](/presentation_images/ChangeQuizPack.JPG)